cybercongress/cybercongress/blog/2019-02-04-ultimate-validator-guide.md

 ![](cyberd_logs.jpg)

 Syncing has started.
 Syncing time depends on your internet bandwidth, connection and blockchain height.
 As at 2019/02/03 syncing time approximately 15-20 minutes.
-Once you see in logs that blocks syncing for 1 second your node is synced.
+Once you see in the logs that blocks are syncing for 1 second, your node is synced.

 Additional information available by API endpoint at `localhost:26657`

-f.e. the number of active validators available here `localhost:26657/validators`
+f.e. the number of active validators is available here `localhost:26657/validators`

 ## Validator start
-After your node successful synced you can run validator.
+After your node successfully synced you can run validator.

 #### Prepare stake address

-If you already have address with CYB and know seed phrase or private key just restore it into your local keystore.
+If you already have an address with CYB and know your seed phrase or private key just restore it onto your local keystore.
 ```bash
 docker exec -ti cyberd cyberdcli keys add <your_key_name> --recover
 docker exec cyberd cyberdcli keys show <your_key_name>